Magic and Magicians of Music: JS Bach's Cello Suites

 Enjoy casually !
 Life with concerts

-In 1890, the 13-year-old Casals discovered a worn-out book of sheet music in a music store in Barcelona.
-As he turned the pages of this little-known book, the magic of music instantly enveloped him, intensely and gently.
+In 1890, the 13-year-old Casals discovered a worn-out book of sheet music in a music shop in Barcelona.
+As he turned the pages of this little-known book, the magic of music instantly enveloped him, powerfully and tenderly.

 Rediscover the masterpiece "Cello Suite".

-I have embellished the story a little, but Pablo Casals was a musician who recognized the artistic value of this collection of songs, which at the time was treated merely as "exercises for improving instrument playing," and made it known to the world through his own wonderful performances.
+I have embellished the story a bit, but Pablo Casals was a musician who recognized the artistic value of this collection of songs, which at the time was treated merely as "exercises for improving instrumental playing," and made it known to the world through his own wonderful performances.

 "All 6 Cello Suites" composed by the "Father of Music," Johann Sebastian Bach.

-There are six suites, each consisting of six pieces, that were created around 300 years ago.
+There are six suites, each consisting of six pieces, composed approximately 300 years ago.

 There is hardly any cellist who doesn't play this piece.
-In fact, the ultimate dream of every cellist is to play this piece in heaven in front of Bach and be praised by him.
+In fact, the ultimate dream of every cellist is to perform it in heaven in front of Bach and receive his praise.
 It is often called the "Old Testament of the cello."

 Bach has a hard time too...